 This real estate covers properties used by companies including factories, business parks, mines, garages, warehouses and farms.
 Properties involved here are usually larger in size and location.

-When it comes to investing, residential real estate is less expensive and more attainable to individuals, compared to commercial real estate and the others.
+When it comes to investing, residential real estate is less expensive and more attainable to individuals, compared to commercial real estate and others.

 Adequate due diligence should happen when it comes to real estate.